 An area (not the whole worship space) will be marked off for Social distancing for those who want to sit in an area designated for this seating arrangement

-Due to being in a high transmission rate according to the CDC, masking will required at all indoor gatherings for all people in attendance in addition to worship.
+To protect the most vulnerable, masking will required at all indoor gatherings for all people in attendance.

 Note: Full vaccinations expected, unless medically prohibited.